Comparing over-the-air update and package strategies

 Most users will want to have a system repository in place.
 This is why we discuss repositories first.

-Should I use standard repository for base libraries or my own?
+Should I use a standard repository for base libraries or create my own?

 Your own repository as overlay or as full repository?